oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

   ![Add another cloud](images/mp_portal_3.png)
 4. Under **Select Provider**, search for the additional cloud provider you would like to establish connectivity with.
 Follow the steps on the screen to set up the additional cloud provider.
 (The example below is looking to connect with Azure).
 It is also recommended to follow the steps in the [MCR documentation](https://docs.megaport.com/cloud/mcr/) to properly set up the other cloud provider.
   ![Select Provider](images/mp_portal_4.png).
-5. When the 3rd party cloud is properly connected to the Megaport Cloud Router, proceed to the next step.
+5. Verify the 3rd party cloud is properly connected to the Megaport Cloud Router.
+6. You may now **proceed to the next lab**.

 ## Acknowledgements